coverclock/coverclock/README.md

 John has written hundreds of thousands of lines of code in C and C++ for products that shipped, but has also written production code in Java, Python, JavaScript, even FORTRAN, COBOL, a smattering of assembly languages, and has noodled around in Go and Rust.
-He has written code for products ranging from huge, internationally distributed, telecommunications systems, to supercomputers, to tiny microcontrollers.
+He has written low-level and real-time code for products ranging from huge, internationally distributed, telecommunications systems, to supercomputers, to tiny microcontrollers.
 His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the